TomSssM/MyCodewars/snippets/promise/promise.md

 promise.then(
     data => console.log(data)
 );
-// instantly the promise is resolved:
-// log: 'OK' (instantly cause it should have been resolved ages ago)
+// log: 'OK' (instantly cause the promise got resolved ages ago)

+// a little note here:  upon termination of the timeout, Promise will call resolve
+// function, except since we haven't defined it yet it is as though this function is
+// just (() => {}) before we call then.
+What is important to note is that as soon as
+// the promise does that it is considered resolved
 ```

 Check out this curious example (do note that we call `resolve()` before the log):